FAANG/dcc-metadata/docs/faang_sample_metadata.md

 ###Purified cell

 Cells purified from a specimen.
+The following attributes are in addition to the common attributes listed above...

 Required:
  * Markers